tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

 ..
 Note::
     In almost every dataset there are gaps between activities where device readings are recorded but a corresponding activity label is missing.
-In order to still use a cohesive sequence some people (TODO cite) create an *idle* activity filling the gaps.
-To include the *idle* activity in the statistics pass the parameter ``idle=True`` to the method.
+In order to still use a cohesive sequence some people (TODO cite) create an *idle* activity filling those gaps.
+To include the *idle* activity in the statistics pass the parameter ``idle=True`` to the respective method.

 Duration
 ~~~~~~~~

-Compute how much time an inhabitant spent performing an activity
+Compute how much time an inhabitant spent performing an activity in total

 .. code:: python